Juan-Jones/earnonlinemoney/content/blog/digital-income-ideas.md

 ### 2. Affiliate Marketing

-Let’s dive into one of the most exciting [digial income ideas](#digital-income-ideas), affiliate marketing, where you promote products and earn commissions for each sale through your referral.
+Let’s dive into one of the most exciting [digital income ideas](#digital-income-ideas), affiliate marketing, where you promote products and earn commissions for each sale through your referral.
 A common question I hear is, “Why do some affiliates earn more than others with the same product?”
 The answer lies in mastering the [fundamentals of affiliate marketing]({{< relref "affiliate-marketing-fundamentals" >}}).
 Successful affiliates strategically promote niche-focused content, attracting a broad, engaged audience.
 By using the [best affiliate marketing programs]({{< relref "best-affiliate-programs" >}}) through blogs, social media, or websites, you can attract a broad audience interested in those items.

 #### CJ Affiliate